Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Theory: Invariance Alignment and Risk Stability

 \end{theorem}

-\begin{remark} The above result characterizes the optimization landscape on the Stiefel manifold and should be interpreted when the regularization parameter $\eta$ is large.

-The result has two noteworthy features.
+\begin{remark} Theorem \ref{thm:alignment-to-invariant-subspace} characterizes the optimization landscape on the Stiefel manifold and should be interpreted when the regularization parameter $\eta$ is large.
+It has two noteworthy features.
 First, we establish a structural result for \textit{all local optima} for the non-convex manifold optimization, which can be found efficiently in practice using Algorithm~\ref{alg:armijo}; we do not require the solution $V$ to be the \text{global optima}.
 Second, the result operates even when the invariant subspace overlaps with the endogenous space, namely $\Theta^\top \Delta \neq 0$.
-In such a case, the learned subspace $V$ will still be approximately orthogonal to $\Delta$, in the sense that for any $v \in V$ and $w \in \Delta$,

-Conceptually, the optimization procedure will identify a strict subspace inside the invariant subspace to approximately dodge the endogenous subspace $\Delta$, so long as the stability regularization parameter $\eta$ is large and ridge regularization parameter $\nu$ is not too small. \end{remark}
+In such a case, the learned subspace $V$ will still be approximately orthogonal to $\Delta$, in the sense that $\max_{\bv \in V, \bw \in \Delta} \cos \angle (\bv, \bw) \leq \mathrm{const.} \times \frac{1}{(\upsilon \eta^2)^{1/6}}$.
+Conceptually, the optimization procedure will identify a strict subspace inside the invariant subspace to approximately dodge the endogenous subspace $\Delta$, so long as the stability regularization parameter $\eta$ is large and ridge regularization parameter $\upsilon$ is not too small. \end{remark}